 Are you familiar with the old card game ‘Memory?’
 You can make a simple Hebrew game with index cards.
 Make a set of picture cards, and a corresponding set of cards with the Hebrew word on them.
 Turn them over in a grid pattern, and turn over a pair of cards.
 If the picture and Hebrew word go together, keep the pair.
 Take turns until all the cards have been matched up.

-Here are some fun ideas on etsy.
+Here are some fun ideas.